Ulyzses/crs-rupp/README.md

 # Usage

-The extension should automatically be enabled when you visit a class search page in CRS (`https://crs.upd.edu.ph/*/class_search/*`).
+The extension should automatically be enabled when you visit a class search page in CRS (URLs of the form `https://crs.upd.edu.ph/*/class_search/*`).
 If it's still disabled, try refreshing the page.

 Click on the extension icon and click the big **Rate Everyone** button on the pop-up.
 You should immediately see the scores and the colours of the instructors' names change.